Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: New API-profiling Based Classification Method

-\textbf{We summarize our experimental findings as follows}: \begin{itemize} \item Ransomware has extremely high crypto API and file API usage frequency during execution, up to 5,000 times a second, with a unique high repetition pattern throughout the execution process, which we leverage for detection. \item The usage patterns of specific APIs exhibit substantial disparities between ransomware and benign programs.
-This variation helps our classification further evaluate the risk. \item Our feasibility study shows that our two-stage API-based classification achieves perfect precision and recall in differentiating ransomware execution from benign.
-Our consistency-based detection, capturing the unique ransomware file API usage features, effectively recognizes all malicious execution during evaluation (1.0 recall), with only 1 false alarm.
-The API contrast score, as a second step, successfully filters the false positives (1.0 precision). \item For commercial defense, the efficacy and comprehensiveness of decryptors are very limited, with only 1 out of 6 tested decryptors demonstrating successful recovery of infected files.
+\textbf{We summarize our experimental findings as follows}: \begin{itemize} \item Ransomware has extremely high crypto API and file API usage frequency during execution, up to 5,000 times a second, with a unique high repetition pattern throughout the execution process, which we leverage for detection. \item The usage patterns of specific APIs exhibit disparities between ransomware and benign programs.
+This variation helps our classification further evaluate the risk. \begin{sloppypar} \item Our feasibility study shows that our two-stage API-based classification achieves perfect precision and recall in differentiating ransomware execution from benign.
+Our consistency-based detection, capturing the unique ransomware file API usage features, effectively recognizes all malicious execution during evaluation, with only 1 false alarm.
+The API contrast score, as a second step, successfully filters the false positives. \end{sloppypar} \item For commercial defense, the efficacy and comprehensiveness of decryptors are very limited, with only 1 out of 6 tested decryptors successfully recovering infected files.
 Malware scanners use static signature-based detection.
 69\% complex password-protected ransomware samples evade the detection of all 70 malware scanners tested.
 Anti-virus software detects generic malware behaviors, overlooking the most essential ransomware encryption actions. \end{itemize}